 Kate Robertson has, on occasion, soundtracked her life entirely with Shania Twain.
 Here’s how you can too.

-Stop everything you’re doing because there was a huge gig announcement this morning!
-Yep, that’s right, the OG queen of country pop, Shania Twain, is on the comeback circuit and heading for New Zealand!
+Stop everything you’re doing – the OG queen of country pop, Shania Twain, is on the comeback circuit and heading for New Zealand!
 It is definitely the best gig announcement we’ll get all year and no, that is not just me being dramatic.

 Like a lot of ‘90s babies I grew up during peak Shaniamania – if there was one thing semi-rural suburban mums loved in 1998, it was Shania Twain in a leopard print catsuit cursing mediocrity.
 If you’re unfamiliar with the life and times of Shania Twain, or hit pause back in the other century, buckle in because there is some serious tea to sip.